Kgotso-Koete/flappy-bird-pygame/README.md

 ### Build project executable

-Follow the instructions below to build an executable file for Ubuntu Linux
+Follow the instructions below to build an executable file for Ubuntu Linux and Windows

-1. Ensure that the [set.py](./setup.py) Executable function does NOT have an additional argument `base="Win32GUI"`
-2. Install executable builder `pip install cx_freeze`
+1. Install executable builder `pip install cx_freeze`
-3. Build the Linux executable by running the following command `python3 setup.py build`
+2. Build the Windows executable by running the following command `python3 setup.py build`

-4. The [Linux executable file](./build/exe.linux-x86_64-3.10/flappy_bird_pygame) will in the following folder `./build/exe.linux-x86_64-3.10`
+The [Linux executable file](./build/exe.linux-x86_64-3.10/flappy_bird_pygame) will in the following folder `./build/exe.linux-x86_64-3.10`

-Follow the instructions below to build an executable file for Windows

-1. Ensure that the [set.py](./setup.py) Executable function has the additional argument `base="Win32GUI"` to stop the command window from opening every time the executable is running.
-2. Install executable builder `pip install cx_freeze`
-3. Build the Windows executable by running the following command `python3 setup.py build`
-4. The [Windows executable file](./build/exe.win-amd64-3.10/flappy_bird_pygame.exe) will in the following folder `./build/exe.win-amd64-3.10`.
+The [Windows executable file](./build/exe.win-amd64-3.10/flappy_bird_pygame.exe) will in the following folder `./build/exe.win-amd64-3.10`.
 The executable must contain all supporting files in this folder to run.

 ---